 As TRC sash windows can be created with hardwood or softwood frames, come with three coat spray applied factory finishes, four glazing options (safety, obscured, acoustic and solar control) and are double or triple glazed, both thermal and acoustic performance is now far superior than even in the building’s heyday.
 Ground floor windows can be supplied with enhanced security options compliant to PAS24 and Secured By Design standards.

-With over 25 years’ experience in the manufacturing of bespoke heritage windows and a proven track record in providing “like for like” replacement windows for large scale historic and Grade II listed building restoration projects, TRC was the logical choice and we also designed, supplied and installed 50 new timber/aluminium composite windows for an additional new building in the grounds.
+With over 25 years’ experience in the manufacturing of bespoke heritage windows, heritage sash windows and heritage casement windows and a proven track record in providing “like for like” replacement windows for large scale historic and Grade II listed building restoration projects, TRC was the logical choice and we also designed, supplied and installed 50 new timber/aluminium composite windows for an additional new building in the grounds.

 Our heritage window expertise and experience was ideal for this renovation and our range of window designs already complemented both the traditional and more modern architectural styles of the refurbishment.
 Our team at TRC were delighted to be involved in such a significant and impressive restoration project.